 University of California - San Diego is among your top options if you want to study Cell Biology & Anatomical Sciences.
 Soon after graduation, cell biology students usually make around $41,265 at the beginning of their careers.
 Located in La Jolla, California, this university is best for individuals who blossom in a city setting.

 High quality education for student veterans has earned University of California - San Diego a high rating.University of California - San Diego has one of the top biology programs in the U.S..
-Go deeper to see how well UCSD ranks in other categories.
+In what areas is UCSD doing the best?
+Check out all the college rankings.

 University of Minnesota - Duluth is a wonderful option for students pursuing a Cell Biology & Anatomical Sciences degree.
 Duluth, Minnesota is the perfect location for young people who like the active city life.